christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

         []
       )

+      // We create a track which holds the current paths and also a
+      // proxy cache.
+This cache ensures that same objects has the
+      // same proxies, which is important for comparison in React const tracker = React.useRef({
+        paths: new Set<string>(),
+        cache: new WeakMap<object, object>(),
+      })

+      // We always clear out the paths before rendering, so that
+      // we can collect new paths
+      tracker.current.paths.clear()

-      // If we are targeting state (nested tracking) that would
+      // If we are targeting state (nested tracking) that would be
-      // be a callback as first argument to our "useState" hook const targetState = arguments[0]
+      // a callback as first argument to our "useState" hook const targetState = arguments[0]

-      // We prepare a SET to collect the paths accessed, which
-      // we will subscribe to
-      const paths = new Set<string>()

-      // By default we expose the whole state, though if a
+      // By default we expose the whole state, though if a callback
-      // callback is received this targetPath will be replaced
+      // is received this targetPath will be replaced with whatever
-      // with whatever path we tracked to expose a nested state
+      // path we tracked to expose a nested state value let targetPath: string[] = []
-      // value
-      let targetPath: string[] = []

       // If we have a callback to nested state if (targetState) {
-        // We create a new SET which will be populated with
+        // We create a new SET which will be populated with whatever
-        // whatever state we point to in the callback const targetPaths = new Set<string>()
+        // state we point to in the callback const targetPaths = new Set<string>()

-        // By creating a pathTracker we can populate this SET targetState(createPathTracker(state, targetPaths))
+        // By creating a pathTracker we can populate this SET targetState(createPathTracker(state, { paths: targetPaths }))

-        // We only want the last path, as the is the complete
+        // We only want the last path, as the is the complete path
-        // path to the value we return
-        // ex. useState(state => state.items[0]), we track
+        // to the value we return ex. useState(state => state.items[0]),
-        // "items", "items.0".
+        // we track "items", "items.0".
 We only want "items.0"
         const lastTrackedPath = Array.from(targetPaths).pop()

         // Then we update our targetPath